watspeed/cloud-computing-security-essentials/lab8/lab8-guide3.md

         sock.sendto(packet, (SERVER_IP, SERVER_PORT))
 ```

-The update `tunclient.py` code should be something like this:
+The updated `tunclient.py` code should be something like this:
 ```
 #!/usr/bin/env python3